 As a kid, Olivares first demonstrated his fistic prowess at school, where he spent much more time hitting fellow schoolmates than the books.
 Young Ruben caused so much trouble that his elementary school principal offered him the diploma on a silver plate as long as he promised to stay away from the premises for the rest of the school year.
 Eventually, Olivares found the discipline and focus he lacked in a boxing gym.
 Even though he posted a solid amateur run, what he really wanted was to turn pro and get big fights as soon as possible.
 He garnered commercial success and popular appeal thanks to his violent style, outgoing personality, and the exciting finishes to his fights, with opponents invariably lying at his feet and his fists lifted proudly in the air.

-In fans’ minds, the contrasting personalities of Olivares and Castillo were a big part of their rivalry.
+The contrasting personalities of Olivares and Castillo were a big part of their rivalry and its appeal to fight fans.
 While Ruben enjoyed the spotlight—partying with Mexican celebrities and even making cameos in comedy films—Chucho was soft-spoken and maintained a low profile.
 Those who knew him agreed that Castillo was an introvert outside the ring, but Chucho believed that that trait inhibited him from performing to his best inside the roped square.
 In fact, in order to maximize his chances against “El Púas” the second time round, he went as far as seeking psychological counsel before the rematch.

 But the spirited competition between Olivares and Castillo really began with their efforts to dethrone bantamweight champion Lionel Rose.
 Chucho had his shot at the title-holder before Ruben, but the judges controversially favoured Rose in a close fight, thus igniting a riot by the heavily pro-Castillo crowd at the Los Angeles Forum where that contest took place.
 Eight months later, Olivares got his chance to win the belt from Rose at the same venue.
 Minutes before the ring walks that night, the director of the venue paid Ruben a visit in the dressing room, confessing that he feared a second riot if the Mexican didn’t emerge the victor.
 Olivares guaranteed that wouldn’t happen, and soundly delivered on his promise by knocking out Rose in the fifth round.